TechSckoolByVijay/Kubernetes-Demo-Series/DeployStaticWebpage/readme.md

-# Assignment: Advanced Kubernetes Deployment and Service Revision
+# Assignment : Advanced Kubernetes Deployment and Service Revision

 Congratulations on completing the lecture on deploying an HTML website on Nginx with Kubernetes!
 Now, let's put your knowledge to the test with an advanced assignment that will further strengthen your understanding of Kubernetes deployment and service concepts.